 - Straight pins

 - Iron and ironing board

-- Place 22 squares in your desired order on large flat surface to form a two-square x eleven-square patchwork rectangle.
+- Place 22 squares in your desired order on large flat surface to form a two-square by eleven-square patchwork rectangle.

-NOTE: If you are using a charm pack, the squares you will get are random, so you may or may not be able to exactly duplicate our pattern.
-Simply mix and match to create a pleasing design, alternating darks and lights, patterns and solids, bolds and petites.
+NOTE: If you are using a charm pack, the squares you will get are random.
+For the best look, mix and match to create a pleasing design, alternating darks and lights, patterns and solids, bolds and petites.